Play CD Audio

 Pro :

-- It also works via the front jack of your CD/DVD-ROM
+- Also works via the front jack of your CD/DVD-ROM drive.

 - No Digital Audio Extraction done by the system at high speed.